Save on Prescription Drugs | Alight Retiree Health Solutions

 For Prescription Drugs

 The adage, “An aspirin a day keeps the doctor away” may still ring true for some, but the rising costs of prescription drugs seems incurable.
-According to 2022 data from the Kaiser Family Foundation, more than half of drugs covered by Medicare have experienced price increases faster than inflation1.
+Recent data shows that drug costs continue to rise faster than inflation.1

-About three quarters of all Medicare beneficiaries are enrolled in a Medicare prescription drug plan2.
-While they do help pay for medications, the full costs may not be covered, leaving many Medicare beneficiaries struggling with the expense.
-But there’s help available if you know where to look.
-Consider these ways to maximize your benefits — and your savings:
+About 80% of all Medicare beneficiaries are enrolled in a Medicare prescription drug plan2.
+The changes implemented these last few years make these plans more valuable than ever.
+However, even more help is available if you know where to look.
+Consider the following ways to maximize your benefits—and your savings.

 Assistance programs

 Medicare’s Part D Low-Income Subsidy, also called the Extra Help Program, is designed for those with limited income.
-The program covers many out-of-pocket costs such as premiums, deductibles, copays and coinsurance for those who qualify.
-In 2024, eligible individuals will benefit even more through the expansion of the Extra Help Program.
+The program covers many out-of-pocket costs such as premiums, deductibles, copays, and coinsurance for those who qualify.
+Starting in 2024, eligible individuals benefited even more due to the expansion of the Extra Help Program.

 Generic vs. brand name